Software License Agreements – An Introduction.

 - Nevertheless, a licensee may anticipate selling off the division that uses the licensed software and negotiating for assignment and transfer in advance can help avoid complications down the road.

-Support and Maintenance Services and Software License Agreements.
+Support and Maintenance Services and Software License Contracts.

 - Licensors often offer one or more support and maintenance packages that they sell together with the licensed software.
 These packages vary significantly with some offering only bare-bones services and others having multiple tiers including 24/7/365 worldwide support.